Janet Jackson Fans Believe She Just Dropped A Major Hint In A New Instagram Share

-Janet Jackson looked stunning in a green coat and shared her longing for cooler weather in a new Instagram share.
+Janet Jackson looked stunning in a green coat and shared her longing for cooler weather in a new Instagram post.
 But fans of the singer, songwriter, and actress believe she has dropped a major hint regarding forthcoming new music in the caption.
 Janet expressed her feelings as she posed for a photo that was liked 81,334 times and counting, but it appears fans are reading into her message of a seasonal change in an entirely different way.

 She tagged the photo “Happy Monday.”

-Janet’s 5 million followers loved the image and debated among themselves if the call for winter could be the season when the singer would release her eighth and newest album, Black Diamond.
+Janet’s 5 million followers loved the image and debated among themselves if the call for winter could be the season when the singer would release her newest project, Black Diamond.

 “You flyyy,” said one follower.